vanhoefm/fragattacks-survey-public/README.md

 <a id="mesh-defence"></a>
-### 3.2.
-Proof-of-Concept Defence
+### 4. Mesh A-MSDU Defense Details

-The directory `linux-driver-backports-6.1.110` contains modified Linux drivers that defend against the _Spoofing A-MSDU_ attack (CVE-2020-24588) in the context of mesh networks.
+The directory `linux-driver-backports-6.1.110` contains modified Linux drivers that can be configured to defend against the _Spoofing A-MSDU_ attack (CVE-2020-24588) in the context of mesh networks.
 It is compatible with Linux kernels 6.1 and below.
-To compile and install these drivers, execute the following:
+To compile and install these drivers, see [3.1.
+Patched Drivers](#simul-drivers-code).

-	cd linux-driver-backports-6.1.110
-	make defconfig-hwsim
-	make -j 4
-	sudo make install

-This compiles only the virtual `mac80211_hwsim` driver that we used in our experiments.
-If you also want to test our networks cards, then another defconfig file such as `defconfig-wifi` which compiles all backported wireless drivers.

 Specifically, the following patch prevents the attack: